Airport Quiz

 What does the term “runway” refer to at an airport?

-(a) The area where aircraft park
+(a) The area where the aircraft parks

 (b) The terminal building for passenger services